wso2/docs-is/en/docs/guides/login/oidc-parameters-in-auth-request.md

 &redirect_uri=https://localhost.com:8080/callback
 ```

-You will receive a response similar to shown below.
+You will receive a response similar to the one shown below.

 ```tab="Response Format"
 HTTP/1.1 302 Found